 You can’t track your sales leads without the right sales tool.
 Manage your leads, deals, and sales with the help of a simple CRM and sales tracking app like Base.
+If you’re interested in hearing how Base compares to other popular CRM vendors, start your search at Oracle vs Salesforce.

 How many leads do you have on your desk right now?
 How many are hot?
 How many are lukewarm?
 Are there any hot leads that you’re not acting fast enough on?
 Where did these potential deals come from?
 What’s the likelihood of them closing?
 Lots of questions, right?